johnolinda/relationships-small-group-study/03-gods-workshop.md

 **DISCUSSION QUESTION:** *What is the problem in any relationship?
 Where does the solution lie?*

 God uses relationships to lead us into growth and sanctification.
 I need to make God's purpose for relationships my purpose as well.
-I need to take relationships seriously as a gift from God and work through the issues in relationships in order to grow and become more like Jesus.
+I need to see relationships as a gift from God and work through the issues in relationships to become more like Jesus.
 So, in your relationships, whose agenda will you seek: God's or your own?

 The following statements are good and show positive areas in a relationship, but can you identify the underlying agenda in these statements?